Celebrating Tradition (From Your Living Room)

 - Party-size loaf white bread or favorite bread cut into slices

-Directions: Combine the white Cheddar Cheese, yellow Cheddar Cheese, Blue Cheese, Parmesan Cheese, Pimentos, Mayonnaise and Dijon Mustard in a food processor and process until smooth.
+Directions: Combine the white Cheddar Cheese, yellow Cheddar Cheese, Bleu Cheese, Parmesan Cheese, Pimentos, Mayonnaise and Dijon Mustard in a food processor and process until smooth.
 Remove to a bowl.
 Cover and chill.
 Spread on bread slices to make sandwiches.

 If you're a local to Augusta, a few restaurants are still serving up this classic spread to-go.

-Wifesaver: Be sure to swing by this local favorite to grab a tub of pimento cheese or egg-salad, all available from the drive-thru.
+WifeSaver: Be sure to swing by this local favorite to grab a tub of pimento cheese or egg-salad, all available from the drive-thru.
 Follow this original recipe on Instagram (@wifesaver) to practically taste the tradition.